matryoshka-model/matryoshka/README.md

     An end user service that manages a collection of related data by using criterias (similar to a table gateway or a document collection)

 * **Criteria**
-    An "user query intefarce" from an API point of view, also acting as mediator between model and datagateway
+    An "user query interface" from an API point of view, also acting as mediator between model and datagateway

+Finally, in the empty space of the last doll you can put:

 * **Datagateway**
-    Any kind of datagateway, like `Zend\Db\TableGateway` or `\MongoCollection`
+    Any kind of datagateway, like `Zend\Db\TableGateway` or `\MongoCollection` or a REST client

 Basic usage example: